I-2-1-72.Interpreters — Claimant who is Deaf or Hard of Hearing

 NOTE 2:

 The accommodations discussed in this section are available only to claimants who appear at the hearing at an agency hearing site.
-HO staff should not schedule a hearing-impaired claimant who requires accommodation to appear at a hearing by telephone or at the representative's office by video under the Representative Video Project.
+HO staff should not schedule a claimant who is deaf or hard or hearing and requires accommodation to appear at a hearing by telephone or at the representative's office by video under the Representative Video Project.

 NOTE 3: